nginx/unit-docs/source/howto/docker.rst

    # Port used by the listener in config.json.
    EXPOSE 8080

-When you start a container based on this image, mount the :file:`config.json` file to :ref:`initialize <installation-docker-init>` Unit's state:
+When you start a container based on this image, mount the :file:`config.json` file to
+:ref:`initialize <installation-docker-init>`
+Unit's state.
+Also, bind the app's :samp:`stderr` and :samp:`stdout` logs back to the host directory:

 .. code-block:: console